Topics Map > Inclusive Teaching > Belonging & Wellness

 In our classrooms and other learning spaces, those systemic biases can manifest in other ways as stereotype threats and imposter phenomena.
 These experiences, in turn, can leave students feeling that they don’t have a place in our scholarly disciplines because who they are — their social identities and lived experiences — don’t align with the messaging they receive about who a scholar or researcher is and what they look like.

-In addition to thinking about our interactions with students in terms of design, access, and teaching practices, we should consider how we build relationships with our students and help them see that they belong as scholars within our disciplines.
+In addition to thinking about our interactions with students regarding design, access, and teaching practices, we should consider how we build relationships with our students and help them see that they belong as scholars within our disciplines.

-Why is a focus on building relationships and students’ sense of belonging important?
-Research shows that students’ sense of belonging — feeling like they can succeed as scholars in our disciplines — is key to their academic success.
-Relationship is one tool in creating this sense of belonging.
+Why is focusing on building relationships and students’ sense of belonging important?
+Research shows that students’ sense of belonging—feeling like they can succeed as scholars in our disciplines—is key to their academic success.
+Relationships are one tool in creating this sense of belonging.

 |